canvas-medical/documentation/collections/_api/patient.md

           - name: extension
             type: json
             required: true
+            attributes:
+              - name: status
+                type: string
+              - name: div
+                type: string
           - name: identifier
             type: json
             required: true
+            description: The identifier list defines additional identifiers you may want to store for a patient.
+            create_description: The identifier list defines additional identifiers you may want to store for a patient.
+None of these identifiers will be surfaced on the Patient's chart but may help you to identify the patient in your internal system.
+            update_description: The identifier list defines additional identifiers you may want to store for a patient.
+None of these identifiers will be surfaced on the Patient's chart but may help you to identify the patient in your internal system.
+If an <code>identifier</code> already exists in the Canvas database and is not included in the Update message, it will be deleted if and only if the period.end date is in the future.
+            attributes:
+              - name: use
+                description: This could be usual, official, temp, secondary, old, (This will default to usual if omitted).
+              - name: system
+                description: Free text field to help you identify what this value represents.
+              - name: value
+                description: Free text to store the patient's identifier.
+              - name: period
+                description: This is used to specify the start and end dates (format YYYY-MM-DD).
+If period is omitted it will default to <code>start</code> = 1970-01-01 and <code>end</code> = 2100-12-31.
+There is currently no validation if the end date is before the start date.

           - name: active
             type: boolean
             required: false
+            description: The active attribute is a boolean to specify if the patient is active in your healthcare system.
+If this value is not set, Canvas will default this to true.
           - name: name
             type: json
             required: true
+            description: >-
+                The identifier of the patient.
+Name is a `required` list of objects.<br><br> One iteration must be marked with `use`: `official`.
+The first object with use=official will determine the patient's first, last, prefix, suffix or middle name.
+The first and last name is required within Canvas.
+If you look at the example: <br><br> • the `family` attribute will populate the patient's last name. <br>• the `given` list will populate the patient's first/middle name.
+The first item in the list will be the first name, while if more items in the list exists, it will populate the patient's middle name and be joined together with an empty space. <br>• the `prefix` attribute will be stored within Canvas's database but will not be displayed in the Canvas UI.<br>• the `suffix` attribute will be displayed on the Canvas UI but it will not be editable through the UI. <br><br> The example also demonstrates that Canvas ingests a Nick Name (preferred name) for the Patient.
+This element is identified by `use = nickname` and the first item in the given list will be the Patient's nickname.
+Canvas can also ingest old names or maiden names using `use = maiden` or use= old.
+These will not show up on the Canvas UI but will be stored by Canvas (and will be returned via a read request).<br><br> In the Canvas UI, each patient will be displayed with first last suffix (nick name).
+You will be able to search for a patient by any of these attributes defined here: first, middle, last, suffix or nick name.<br><br>If there are any other objects defined in the name list they will currently be ignored in Canvas.
           - name: telecom
             type: json
             required: false
+            description: Telecom is an optional list of objects where you can provide the child  attributes listed below.
+            create_description: >-
+                Telecom is an optional list of objects where you can provide the child  attributes listed below.
+Email and Phone system's will be surfaced in the Canvas UI.
+Currently we do store the other systems in our database, we just do not display them.
+            update_description:
+                Telecom is an optional list of objects where you can provide the child  attributes listed below.
+Email and Phone system's will be surfaced in the Canvas UI.
+Currently we do store the other systems in our database, we just do not display them.
             attributes:
               - name: id
                 type: string
               - name: extension
                 type: array
+                description: >-
+                    This is an optional object that you can specify for a Patient's phone number or email.
+This tells Canvas that we have the Patient's consent to send text messages or emails to this number.
+We identify this extension with the <code>url</code> equal to ["http://schemas.canvasmedical.com/fhir/extensions/has-consent"](http://schemas.canvasmedical.com/fhir/extensions/has-consent) and then you can specify a boolean for the <code>valueBoolean</code> attribute. <b>Note: This will not send the verification email or text as our UI does.
+It will bypass this step and mark the contact as verified.</b>
                 attributes:
                   - name: url
                     type: string